 Caring for Cabinets & Countertops

-Whether wood, thermofoil, melamine, or Manhattan P.E.T materials, Lanz cabinets are easy to clean and maintain.
+Whether wood, thermofoil, TFL, or Manhattan P.E.T materials, Lanz cabinets are easy to clean and maintain.
 Quartz and granite countertops are some of the easiest to care for stone surfaces.

 Immediately following installation